-welcome!
+Welcome!
 I use my varied gifts to work for the regeneration of life in Afrika rooted in indigenous knowledges, wisdom and practices.
-I am a retriever and bearer of new life, a midwife of sovereign beings for the co-creation of generative just worlds, and an invitor and facilitator through passageways to life.
+I am a regeneration practitioner, a retriever and bearer of new life, a midwife of sovereign beings for the co-creation of generative just worlds, and an invitor and facilitator through passageways to life.

 See below for a fuller bio, and ways you can be in solidarity here:

 Wangũi wa Kamonji is a regeneration practitioner.
 Her work is motivated by the question of how to heal the colonial traumas of past and present, and (re)create new-old regenerative realities for the present and future of the Afrikan continent.
 She explores this through research using academic and indigenous methods, storytelling in written and oral forms, traditional Afrikan dance and movement practice, and facilitating spaces for critical consciousness and decolonial transformations in partnership with human, earth and unembodied spirit relations.

 Her guiding principles are to reconnect to our selves, each other, the Earth, and our unembodied spirit helpers to bring more life to all, through the wisdom encoded in indigenous Afrikan ways of being, knowing and doing.

 Her current research is a decolonial project exploring Earth-centred governance, regenerative justice, Afrikan spirituality, life-centred economics, holistic education and food sovereignty as pathways to regeneration through the wisdom encoded in indigenous Afrikan ways of being, knowing and doing.

 She has a Masters in African Studies with Environment from University College London (UCL), and a Bachelors degree in Environmental Studies and Urban Studies from Wellesley College, USA.
 She has undertaken independent and guided research-learning journeys in several countries in Africa, Latin America and Asia that have broadened her worldview and inspired her life and work.